openpnp/openpnp/Issues-and-Solutions.md

 4. Accept solutions, explore them and undo them, if you don't like them.
 5. Significantly lowers the required expertise of users.
 Solutions even generate machine-specific, ready-to-use Gcode commands and regular expressions.
 6. Removes the last requirements for `machine.xml` hacking.
+7. Each issue/solution is accompanied by an Info page, often linking to this Wiki.

 ## Machine Issues & Solutions